 Xylem conducts water and minerals from roots to shoot system while phloem transports prepared food from leaves to other plant parts.

 Explore more: Transportation in Animals and Plants

-Metabolism is the chemical process in which different types of chemical reactions involved in controlling the living state of the cells in an organism.
+Metabolism is the chemical process in which different types of chemical reactions are involved in controlling the living state of the cells in an organism.
 It is broadly classified into catabolism and anabolism.

 Catabolism: The metabolic process in which energy is released.

 Anabolism: The metabolic process in which energy is stored for further requirements.

 Explore more: Metabolism

 Respiration includes the exchange of gases as well as the burning of food.
 Animals have a well-defined respiratory system for respiration.

 In the process of respiration, glucose is broken down to extract energy.
 It is a redox reaction which can take place with or without oxygen and takes place in mitochondria of the cell and releases energy in the form of ATP.

 Respiration is mainly of two types- aerobic respiration and anaerobic respiration.